valueflows/process/Input.md

 # vf:Input

-a slot which accepts resources going into the process
+a slot which accommodates resources going into the process

 ## phases